simevo/spid-php2/README.md

 1. in `example/settings.php`:

-  - adapt the base url (`$base`) to your needs (use am IP address or a hostname that is visible to the IdP)
+  - adapt the base url (`$base`) to your needs (use am IP address or a FQDN that is visible to the IdP)
   - make sure the IdP metadata corresponding to the IdPs listed in the `idpList` key are present in `example/idp_metadata`

 2. in `example/login.php` change the IdP that will be used to login

-3. Start PHP's builtin webserver in the root of the repo:
-    ```sh
-    php -S 0.0.0.0:8000 -t example
-    ```
+3. Serve the `example` dir from your preferred webserver

-4. visit http://localhost:8000/metadata.php to get the SP (Service Provider) metadata, then copy these over to the IdP
+4. visit https://sp.example.com/metadata.php to get the SP (Service Provider) metadata, then copy these over to the IdP and register the SP

-5. visit: http://localhost:8000 and click `login`.
+5. visit: https://sp.example.com and click `login`.

 This screencast shows what you should see if all goes well: